RMRRailfanner/Group-Participation-Guidelines/README.md

 * Falsely reporting posts to incriminate others
 * Wasting moderators' time with frivolous reports.

 By joining our community, you agree to respect these standards.
 Violations may result in temporary or permanent suspensions.
-Let's work together to create a safe and welcoming space for everyone. and if there is anything you want to know or something here sounds confusing, do not hesitate to ask
+Let's work together to create a safe and welcoming space for everyone. and if you have any questions, fill out our support form here: (https://docs.google.com/forms/d/e/1FAIpQLSd9qeIY1Z7R4mW8Uqn0eafocVJts_vRH2sk4JVSHusMsJfz4Q/viewform)